 Over the past 20 years, the community of Martinsville and Henry County has completely transformed its economy from a predominately furniture, textile, and agricultural economy to a more diversified economy that includes plastics manufacturers, food processing facilities, and high-tech metal productions.
 The county’s homegrown companies of Bassett Furniture and Hooker Furniture still remain today and have been joined by new technology businesses, including Arrington Manufacturing, Drake Extrusion, Mehler Engineered Products and Eastman Chemical Company.

-Additional efforts to revitalize the Uptown district and preserve the history of the community have taken place with the development of the Martinsville Uptown Revitalization Association, The Fayette Area Historical Initiative, the Martinsville-Henry County Historical Society, and assistance from the National Trust of Historic Preservation and the Virginia Foundation of the Humanities.
+Additional efforts to revitalize the Uptown district and preserve the history of the community have taken place with the development of The Fayette Area Historical Initiative, the Martinsville-Henry County Historical Society, and assistance from the National Trust of Historic Preservation and the Virginia Foundation of the Humanities.